-There also have been a handful of cases where transactions were apparently discontinued or never proceeded with because of national security concerns, although formal proceedings were never taken.
+In some other cases, transactions have been permitted to proceed subject to divestitures or the investor agreeing to meet certain conditions.
+In a handful of cases, transactions were apparently discontinued or never proceeded because of national security concerns, although formal proceedings were never taken.